daviddmvnm/daviddmvnm/README.md

 ### ✅ **Recently finished**
 **AutoConnect** 🤖📬:
-- A fully-automated LinkedIn outreach tool that combines scraping, behavioral tagging, ML predictions, and a GUI dashboard.
+- A fully-automated outreach tool for a popular career networking site, that combines scraping, behavioral tagging, ML predictions, and a GUI dashboard.
 - Avaliable as a desktop app for Linux users, windows coming when I figure out cross compilining with Docker using Wine.
 - It sends invites based on features like connection count, profile detail, and shared interests — then tracks who accepts to test real-world hypotheses.
 - Built with Selenium, scikit-learn, SQLite, and Tkinter.
 Packaged as a standalone desktop app (AppImage) for portability.